hashbangcode/drupal-batch-api-talk/src/slides.md

 ---

-## The Batch Process
+## The Batch API Stages

-The Batch API can be thought of as the following:
+The Batch API can be thought of as the following stages:

 - <strong>Initialise</strong> - Set up the batch run, define callbacks.
 - <strong>Process</strong> - The batch process operations.